mmmorris1975/py-aws-runas/README.rst

 using a particular set of permissions.
 Includes integration with roles requiring MFA authentication!
 Works off of profile names configured in the AWS SDK configuration file.

-Just like the awscli, this utility will cache the assumed role credentials.
-If using MFA, when the credentials expire you will be prompted to re-enter the MFA token value to refresh the credentials.
+Just like the awscli, this utility will cache the assumed role credentials (and do so in a way that is compatible with the awscli tools).
+If using MFA, when the credentials approach expiration you will be prompted to re-enter the MFA token value to refresh the credentials.
 If MFA is not required for the assumed role, the credentials should refresh automatically.

 See the following for more information on AWS SDK configuration files: